 Quantity: Over 20 available

-Hardcover.
-Condition: new.
-Hardcover.
-This textbook connects three vibrant areas at the interface between economics and computer science: algorithmic game theory, computational social choice, and fair division.
+Buch.
+Condition: Neu.
+This item is printed on demand - it takes 3-4 days longer - Neuware -This textbook connects three vibrant areas at the interface between economics and computer science: algorithmic game theory, computational social choice, and fair division.
 It thus offers an interdisciplinary treatment of collective decision making from an economic and computational perspective.
 Part I introduces to algorithmic game theory, focusing on both noncooperative and cooperative game theory.
 Part II introduces to computational social choice, focusing on both preference aggregation (voting) and judgment aggregation.
-Part III introduces to fair division, focusing on the division of both a single divisible resource ("cake-cutting") and multiple indivisible and unshareable resources ("multiagent resource allocation").
+Part III introduces to fair division, focusing on the division of both a single divisible resource ('cake-cutting') and multiple indivisible and unshareable resources ('multiagent resource allocation').
 In all these parts, much weight is given to the algorithmic and complexity-theoretic aspects of problems arising in these areas, and the interconnections between the three parts are of central interest.
-This textbook connects three vibrant areas at the interface between economics and computer science: algorithmic game theory, computational social choice, and fair division.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+792 pp. Englisch.
 Seller Inventory # 9783031600982

 Seller: Ria Christie Collections, Uxbridge, United Kingdom